volodymyrhudyma/blog/content/blog/lazy-loading-in-react-with-react-lazy-and-suspense.md

 promote: false
 metaDescription: Learn how to use React.lazy and Suspense for code splitting in React.
 Split your code into small chunks and load them on-demand.
-teaser: The complexity of existing web applications grows in geometric progression each year.
-The JavaScript more code we write, the more time it takes for our browser to download and execute it.
-While this might a critical problem in the era of super fast internet, but we cannot assume that...
+teaser: The complexity of existing web applications grows every year in geometric progression.
+The more JavaScript code we write, the more time it takes our browser to download and execute it.
+While this may not be a critical problem in the era of super-fast Internet, we cannot assume that all...
 date: 2021-01-27T19:58:25.552Z
 ---
-The complexity of existing web applications grows in geometric progression each year.
+The complexity of existing web applications grows every year in geometric progression.

-The JavaScript more code we write, the more time it takes for our browser to download and execute it.
+The more JavaScript code we write, the more time it takes our browser to download and execute it.

-While this might a critical problem in the era of super fast internet, but we cannot assume that all our customers have it, as well as super fast devices to open our application from.
+While this may not be a critical problem in the era of super-fast Internet, we cannot assume that all of our customers have it, as well as super-fast devices.

-It is always a good idea to optimize the application as much as it is possible, so it consumes the lesser possible amount of resources.
+It's always a good idea to optimize the application as much as possible so that it uses the least amount of resources possible.

-That's exactly the moment where **Lazy Loading** comes into play.
+That is exactly when **Lazy Loading** comes into play.

 ## Lazy Loading

 > **Lazy loading** (also known as asynchronous **loading**) is a design pattern commonly used in computer programming and mostly in web design and development to defer initialization of an object until the point at which it is needed.
 It can contribute to efficiency in the program's operation if properly and appropriately used.

-Basically, it means that it is not necessary to load everything, especially the components that are not currently visible on the screen.
-They can be included on-demand.
+Basically, it means that not everything needs to be loaded, especially the components that are not currently on the screen.
+They can be included if needed.

-In React, Lazy Loading can be achieved by using `React.lazy` function, which takes a function as an argument that must call a dynamic `import()`.
+In React, Lazy Loading can be achieved by using the `React.lazy` function, which takes a function as an argument that needs to call a dynamic `import()`.

-This must return a `Promise` which resolves to a module with a `default` export containing a React component:
+This must return a `Promise` that resolves to a module with a `default` export that contains a React component:

 ```javascript
 // Before